Do you know which sites are on the UNESCO list of World Heritage sites in Turkey? We didn’t – until we started creating this page!

 1987 – Nemrut Dağı

-Mount Nemrut; that famous place of huge rock-cut heads, photos galore all over the internet and we just cannot believe we’ve not been here yet.
-We’ll get there, we’ll get there… The scene awaiting you at Nemrut Dağı is the mausoleum of Antiochus 1 who reigned in the 1st century BC, and most people who go here, begin their ascent of the mountain in the early hours of the morning in order to watch the sunrise from the top.
+Mount Nemrut; that famous place of huge rock-cut heads.
+Photos galore all over the internet and we just cannot believe we’ve not been here yet.
+We’ll get there, we’ll get there.
+The scene awaiting you at Nemrut Dağı is the mausoleum of Antiochus 1 who reigned in the 1st century BC.
+Most people who go here, begin their ascent of the mountain in the early hours of the morning in order to watch the sunrise from the top.

 1988 – Xanthos & Letoon

 Ahh, beautiful, beautiful Xanthos & Letoon, in our own neck of the woods.
 Two Lycian and Roman – with a bit of Byzantine thrown in, too – sites we’ll never tire of visiting.
-Letoon always seems so lonely and mystical when we visit (granted, our visits are usually out of season) and you wouldn’t think it was on the list of World Heritage sites in Turkey…but it is and we’re happy for that.
-A stroll between the two sites of Xanthos & Letoon is really pleasant, as well.
+Letoon always seems so lonely and mystical when we visit.
+You wouldn’t think it was on the list of World Heritage sites in Turkey.
+But it is and we’re happy for that.
+A stroll between the two sites is really pleasant, as well.

 1988 – Hierapolis & Pamukkale